byteworthy/Numira/README.md

 ## Deployment

 ### Web Deployment
-The application is designed to be deployable to Replit and can connect to external APIs via Make.com if needed.
+The application is designed to be deployable to Render.com, Heroku, or similar cloud platforms.
+A Dockerfile is included for containerized deployment.

 ### Mobile Deployment
 For deploying as a native mobile application: